 I do not want to be a poorly – filmed person speaking out into the wilderness.
 Been there, done that.

-Maybe I should let all that go and just write out the story of how I conceived of such an audacious possible future for myself, that I would somehow “make my way, andake a difference!” through some media creation that could get enough of a toehold in certain dialogues and areas of interest in the humanities of madness and culture…and then how I learned to let it go, to shift my perspective of my future to a more accepting and humble ambition, to laugh more and to feel more love and freedom in my small Life.
+Maybe I should let all that go and just write out the story of how I conceived of such an audacious possible future for myself, that I would somehow “make my way, and make a difference!” through some media creation that could get enough of a toehold in certain dialogues and areas of interest in the humanities of madness and culture…and then how I learned to let that go, to shift my perspective of my future to a more accepting and humble ambition, to laugh more and to feel more love and freedom in my small Life.

-I tend to focus my expositions of motivation around how much I want to be of more utility in the world, how I might be able to reach more people in a potentially helpful way if I were to write a book and become a vlogger with my long braids and interesting tattoos, wear eyeliner or something, use my earnest charisma to engage people in listening to me, in making some meaning or catalyizing something in the conveyance of information.
+I tend to focus my expositions of motivation around how much I want to be of more utility in the world, how I might be able to reach more people in a potentially helpful way if I were to write a book and become a vlogger with my long braids and interesting tattoos, wear eyeliner or something, use my earnest charisma to engage people in listening to me, in making some meaning or catalyizing something useful, powerful, through the conveyance of information.

 So, motivation 1: efficacy in work as a therapeutic support provider and peer support specialist, with the potential to reach many, many people if I tell my story well.

-Motivation 2: my experiences of what was clinically referred to as psychosis were a rampantly meaningful and significant upheaval in my life, but they were not mysterious and they were not junk.
-My experiences of psychosis were (theoretically are, since I could be clinically referred to as psychotic if the right jackals read the right paragraph the wrong way) the complex neuropsychospiritual outcome of a massive number of variables, ranging from cognition, to sensory integration, to lived experience, and beliefs, core longings and fears galvanized, trauma-responding sectors of my brain all lit up.
+Motivation 2: my experiences of what was clinically referred to as psychosis were a rampantly meaningful and significant upheaval in my life.
+They were not mysterious and they were not junk.
+My experiences of psychosis were (theoretically are, since I could be clinically referred to as psychotic if the right idiots read the right paragraph the wrong way) the complex neuropsychospiritual outcome of a massive number of variables, ranging from cognition, to sensory integration, to lived experience, and beliefs, core longings and fears galvanized, trauma-responding sectors of my brain all lit up.
 I wrote my way through a “protracted psychotic illness” – and there were times that I – *sigh* insight – did not really how crazy I was getting, shifted into an ironclad defensiveness.
 Everybody else was crazy.
 I was a-okay.
 Great, even.